zwave-js/node-zwave-js/docs/api/node.md

 Otherwise `undefined` is returned.

-The unzipped firmware file can then be passed to `extractFirmware` to get the firmware data.
+The unzipped firmware file can then be passed to `extractFirmwareAsync` to get the firmware data.
 Example usage:

 ```ts
 // Unzip the firmware archive